 Industrial processes can produce extremely hot environments - often exceeding average temperatures of 50°C (122 F).
 LED chips and driver electronics are extremely sensitive to high temperatures and there is the risk of accelerated lumen decay and increased premature failure rates.

-Standard low bay or high bay LED lights will not have been designed for these types of conditions and specialist LED fittings will be necessary in these types of case.
+Not every industrial led lighting company will have low bay or high bay LED lights that have been specifically designed for these types of conditions - specialist LED fittings will be necessary in these types of case.

 LED lights can make very large savings in buildings but some of the claimed savings by unscrupulous LED sellers really push the boundary of what is possible without sacrificing light levels